etotamiko-lab/samd-regulatory-navigator/regulatory_analysis_verified.md

 **Analysis Based on Intended Use (Not Study Procedures):**

 The project description states the intended use is to develop:
-> "a culturally adaptive, patient-facing conversational agent that uses explainable AI to personalize cardiometabolic health education"
+> "a patient-facing conversational agent that uses explainable AI to personalize health education specific to their condition"

 The system will:
 - Use clinical data to generate personalized medical recommendations
 - Identify individual risk factors through AI risk modeling
 - Communicate modifiable behaviors tailored to patient context
-- Deliver direct patient education about diabetes and cardiovascular disease management
+- Deliver direct patient education about their specific condition and disease management

 #### Device Definition Verification